 Has the Cloud changed Software Development for Good?

 One of two concepts might have popped into your head when reading the title of this blog.
 Has software development improved? – OR – Has software development changed permanently?
-If you’re anything like me (or live in the DevOps or security world), both questions pique your interest and are worth discussing.
+If you’re anything like me (or live in the DevOps or cloud security world), both questions pique your interest and are worth discussing.

 So let’s break them down.